ConoCS/UnBIOS-v0.1-Beta-Alpaca-Build/README.md

-# UnBIOS-v0.1-Beta-Alpaca-Build
+# UnBIOS v0.1 Beta | Alpaca Build 🦙

 ---

-## What project is this?
+## 🔧 What Is This Project?

-I'm ambitious about creating a custom 16-bit BIOS.
-Honestly, this project started just for fun.
-But when I take "just for fun" seriously, who knows—it might turn into something big, right?
+I'm working on a custom 16-bit BIOS—just for fun... at first.
+But when I take “just for fun” seriously, who knows?
+It might turn into something big, right?

-## Alpaca?
-I like alpacas :>

-## What language is this BIOS written in?
-I'm using 100% pure Assembly.
-However, I’m open to using languages like C in the future (especially for a 64-bit BIOS).

-## Why ORG 0x7C00 and dw 0xAA55 everywhere?
-Because I’m still testing the ASM routines one by one to make sure they actually work on real machines.
-I use emulators like QEMU (I'm like a pampered baby, yes 🍼) because I can't get other emulators to work properly.
-It would be super helpful if you try running this on a real machine or any emulator that doesn't auto-setup the segment registers.
-I’d be very grateful to you 🙌🙌🙌
+This is the **Alpaca Build** of UnBIOS: a passion project combining pure Assembly and a stubborn desire to understand how low-level systems tick.

 ---

+## 🦙 Why Alpaca?

+Because I like alpacas.
+That’s it.
+No deeper lore (yet).

+---

+## 🧠 What Language Is This BIOS Written In?

+This project is written in **100% pure x86 Assembly (16-bit)**.

+In the future, I might move toward **C or C with inline Assembly**, especially if I go 32-bit or 64-bit.
+For now, everything's hand-crafted from scratch.

+---

+## 💻 Why `ORG 0x7C00` and `dw 0xAA55`?

+Because I’m currently building and testing a traditional boot sector (MBR-style).
+Most BIOSes expect boot code to load at `0x7C00` and check for the `0xAA55` boot signature at the end.

+I use **QEMU** for testing (yes, I’m pampered 🍼), but I’d love it if someone tried this on real hardware or stricter emulators that don't auto-fix segment registers.
+Your feedback = 💎.

+---

-License – GNU General Public License v3.0
+## 📜 License – GNU General Public License v3.0

+This project is licensed under the [GNU GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.html).

+You are free to:
+- Copy, distribute, and modify the software.
+- As long as you track changes/dates in the source files.
+- All modified versions must remain open-source under the same license.

+---

 © 2025 ConoCs

-This project is licensed under the terms of the GNU General Public License v3.0.
-You may copy, distribute, and modify the software as long as you track changes/dates in source files.
-Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL with source code.

-For full license details, see: https://www.gnu.org/licenses/gpl-3.0.html
+Project maintained by a sleep-deprived alpaca enthusiast. 🧠💻🦙